February 22, 2022

 We’ve been making major improvements to Tina’s UI.
 Specifically:

 Tina’s UI will offer a more-traditional CMS experience for browsing content on your site.
-That way, you can browse and edit content that isn’t associated with a view, like an author in the example below and you will get the rich preview of your site only when you wire up “contextual editing” on specific pages.
+That way, you can browse and edit content that isn’t associated with a view, like an author in the example below and you will get the rich preview of your site only when you wire up “visual editing” on specific pages.

 Tina’s editing UI is moving to Tailwind to make it easier to customize and extend.